Neil Carter (musician)

 On 30 April 2019, it was announced that he would return to UFO for their 'Last Orders' tour, following the death of Paul Raymond with Carter replacing Raymond.
 The tour began in June 2019 in Germany and continued into 2022 after being postponed from 2020 due to the COVID 19 pandemic.
+Following this tour, UFO called it quits once again in April 2024.

+In 2024 ´Moggs Motel´ an album from the musical project of the same name, in which he participated and composed and featuring UFO´s Phil Mogg, was released to wide critical acclaim.

 Brighton College career

 Carter taught at Brighton College, from January 1993 holding the position of "Head of Woodwind and Brass".
 He taught one-on-one lessons on clarinet and saxophone.
 Carter was the conductor of the school Concert Band, and the school Saxophone Ensemble and led the School's Swing Band.
-Carter left Brighton College in June 2014 to move down to his home in Lanzarote.
-He will continue his work as an examiner for ABRSM.